 A detail of the central part of the headdress, which probably belonged to some Scythian prince, is more like a flower than a tree or a bundle, but it is characteristic that the "flower" is tied up across at the bottom.
-Its similarity heraldic "lilies" can be seen in the illustration below.
+Its similarity to heraldic "lilies" can be seen in the illustration below.

 Stylized "lily" as an element of heraldry. .

-1. Emblem of community Gülzow in Lauenburg district in Schleswig-HolsteinSchleswig-Holstein, Germany.
+1. Emblem of community Gülzow in Lauenburg district in Schleswig-Holstein, Germany.
 2. Emblem of Ukrainian Plast.
 3. One version of the Florentine lily.
 4. Emblem of Alfdorf in Baden-Württemberg, Germany.
 5. Emblem of Burzemkand, a historic and ethnographic area in southeastern Transylvania, Romania.

 Using lilies as a heraldic element had no ideological meaning, while the sheaf symbolized wealth and prosperity.
-That a sheaf has been long since used as heraldic symbol, is said by its presence in the coat of arms of the Swedish House Vasa (see.
+That a sheaf has been long since used as a heraldic symbol, is said by its presence in the coat of arms of the Swedish House Vasa (see.
 Fig. right).
-But its original shape was the same as Ukrainian Didukh but later it has become more aesthetic shape, what gave a new explanation of this symbol.
+But its original shape was the same as Ukrainian Didukh but later it has become a more aesthetic shape, which gave a new explanation of this symbol.

 Ukrainian (left) and Chuvash (right) women in folk clothing.

 The custom of offering "bread and salt" for guests of honor on the richly embroidered towel is widespread among Slavs and Chuvash.
 One might think that it is an ancient Bulgarish custom borrowed by Slavs as Chuvash expression çăkăr-tăvar "bread and salt" because of its rhyming should be considered as primary in relation to the Slavic.
-The fact that the ancient Bulgars extracted and traded salt is considered in other sections of this work.
+The fact that the ancient Bulgars extracted and traded salt are considered in other sections of this work.

-However, local features of folk costumes can be so expressive that they help to determine the residential land of people wearing a certain type of clothing, so finding common elements in national costume is very difficult.
-In addition because unlike symbols, shape and cut of the garment is very dependent on external influences, not only in terms of adaptation to new environmental conditions, but also on the overall progress in the design of clothing and, of course, from fashion.
-Besides, experts, describing folk costumes, try to show them in all their diversity, do not distinguish common features with clothes of neighboring peoples clothes and do not indicate likenes.
+However, local features of folk costumes can be so expressive that they help to determine the residential land of people wearing a certain type of clothing, so finding common elements in national costumes is very difficult.
+In addition because unlike symbols, the shape, and cut of the garment are very dependent on external influences, not only in terms of adaptation to new environmental conditions, but also on the overall progress in the design of clothing and, of course, from fashion.
+Besides, experts, describing folk costumes, try to show them in all their diversity, do not distinguish common features with clothes of neighboring peoples clothes, and do not indicate likeness.
 An example of such a relationship can be a very interesting book "Peasant clothing of population of European Russia" (BELITSER V.N.
 1971, 290-310).

 Woven men's Belts (Chuvash left, right – Ukrainian).

-It is a lot easier ta carve out and sew a conical hat than a hat made of sheepskin with a spherical top, for which corresponding wooden shape is required.
+It is a lot easier ta carve out and sew a conical hat than a hat made of sheepskin with a spherical top, for which a corresponding wooden shape is required.
 Therefore, we can say that copied by Yu.
 Glogowski Huzulian cap is differed by archaic features (KRVAVYCH D.P., STELMASHCHUK G.G.
 1988: 222)